openfirmware/read_pwx/README.markdown

 Reads PWX files from Training Peaks/Timex.
 To be used to convert to other formats.

+## Tests

+Tests are written in RSpec.
+Running the tests is fairly straight-forward:

+    $ bundle install
+    $ rspec spec

+Specs are tested with real data in the `spec/fixtures` directory.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/read_pwx/fork )